 Do you believe women have the right to be clergy?

-Are you one who thinks your own relationship with God and Christ is more important than what the church tells you is the correct or right belief?
+Are you one who thinks your own relationship with God and Christ is more important than what a church tells you is unquestionable belief?

 Is your style of faith honestly seeking what is true about the world and God rather than blind belief?

 If you answered "yes" to most of these questions, you could be interested in learning more about these powerful early Christian resources that were suppressed until 1945.
-(These manuscripts now can be purchased in paperback in a collection called, The Nag Hammadi Library, edited by James M. Robinson.)
+(These manuscripts now can be purchased in paperback in a collection called, The Nag Hammadi Library in English, edited by James M. Robinson.)